circleci/circleci-docs/jekyll/_cci2/testing-macos.md

 ### Listing Permission Types

 To grant permissions, the correct type of key for the permission type needs to be passed.
-These are not very well documented by Apple, but can be found by running the `list-permission-types` command, as this example shows:
+These are not clearly documented by Apple, but can be found by running the `list-permission-types` command, as this example shows:

 ```yaml
 version: 2.1